Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

 and $\gamma_j(X) \in \mathbb C$ with the orthogonality conditions

-The eigenvalues of the unperturbed problem \eqref{egenvardet} become almost chaotic from the highly oscillatory functions $R^\pm$, with the phase $M^{1/2}\theta^\pm(X)$ .
-A simple model of the smallest eigenvalue $\mu_2 \sim \tan (M^{1/2}(\theta_2^+-\theta_2^-))$, in the excited component at the hitting point, is therefore to consider $|\mu|$ random with a bounded density, $\rho$, defined on $\rset$, and study its average.
-In the case of one space dimension we can fix a point $X\in\rset$ (in the classically allowed region) where $\mu$ is evaluated, that cuts the spatial domain into two.
-The average then corresponds to an ensemble of eigenvalues localized around $E$, related to a local mean value of excitation probabilities in Figure \ref{excited_prob:subfig1}.
-In higher dimensions we can similarly fix a co-dimension one cutting surface and evaluate $\mu$ on the surface.
-Let us now study the expected excitation probability in this model.
-Using that $(\mu_j-\mu_0)^\sharp$ yields transition probabilities bounded by one for each $Q$ as in \eqref{scatt_mu}, we have
+The eigenvalues of the unperturbed problem \eqref{egenvardet} vary highly due the oscillatory functions $R^{r,\ell}$, with the phase $M^{1/2}\theta^\pm(X)$.
+Figure \ref{fig:computed-estimated} illustrates a consequence of this variation and indicates that mean values of excitation probabilities corresponding to eigenvalues in a neighborhood are more stable than individual excitations probabilities.
+Let us therefore consider a local average of the probability to be in the excited state based on a simple model of the smallest eigenvalue $\mu_2 \sim \tan (M^{1/2}(\theta_2^+-\theta_2^\ell))$ (in the excited component) where we assume $|\mu_2|$ has a bounded density, $\rho_Q$, defined on $\rset$.
+In the case of one space dimension we can fix a point $X\in\rset$ (in the classically allowed region) where $\mu_2$ is evaluated, that cuts the spatial domain into two.
+The average then corresponds to an ensemble of Schr\"odinger eigenvalues localized around $E$, related to a local mean value of excitation probabilities in Figure \ref{fig:computed-estimated}.
+We denote this local average by $\mathbb A$.
+In higher dimensions we can similarly fix a co-dimension one cutting surface and evaluate $\mu_2$ on the surface.
+Let us now study the average excitation probability in this model.
+Using that $(\mu_2-\mu_0)^\sharp$ yields transition probabilities bounded by one for each $Q$ as in \eqref{scatt_mu} and that outside a compact set (corresponding to the classically allowed region) the factor $|S_{21}(Q,X)\Phi_Q(X)|$ is negligible small, we have